Conservation and restoration of books, manuscripts, documents and ephemera: Water

+Contamination of historic books

+In the 19th century, Paris green and similar arsenic pigments were often used on front and back covers, top, fore and bottom edges, title pages, book decorations, and in printed or manual colorations of illustrations of books.
+Since February 2024, several German libraries started to block public access to their stock of 19th-century books to check for the degree of poisoning.

-Preventative conservation and storage
+Preventive conservation and storage

 Storage in a cool, dry, clean, and stable location can extend the life of an item.
 Manuscripts and paper documents are often stored in protective archival-quality boxes and folders, made of acid-free and lignin-free materials.
 Documents with heavy use may be stored or encapsulated in a clear polyester (Mylar) film sleeve or folder.
 As added protection against acid formation, paper-based storage materials may have a buffer, such as calcium carbonate, which can neutralize acids as they form in the storage materials.
 Boxes should not be overfilled.
 Items may be interleaved with acid/lignin-free paper.
 If boxes are only partially full, spacers may be used, or the box may be stored horizontally.
 Large format material is best stored in a plan cabinet with shallow drawers.
 The rolling of large items (e.g. maps) should be avoided where possible; but if there is no other option, the item should be rolled around a large diameter archival quality tube.

 Average-size books should be shelved vertically, side-by-side so they can support each other.
 Shelves should not be overpacked and should stand away from exterior walls.
 Oversized or fragile books may be stored horizontally and completely flat, but stacking should be kept to a minimum.
 Books may be placed in supportive and protective boxes, to prevent soiling and abrasion and to provide structural support.
 Book boxes may range from simple four-flap enclosures made of archival safe paper or cardboard to custom clamshell or drop-spine boxes covered in book cloth.

 Until recently, baked enamel steel shelving was considered the best option for book storage; however, if not properly baked the enamel coating can give off formaldehyde and other volatile compounds that can harm collections.
 Unless properly baked, enamel-coated shelves are no longer a widely recommended shelving option.
 Professional testing can confirm that shelves are properly baked.
 Powder-coated steel shelving prevents off-gassing problems associated with baked enamel.
 Chrome-plated steel shelving and anodized aluminum shelving are considered other options for metal shelving, aluminium shelving is considered the optimal choice, particularly for highly sensitive artifacts; however, it is also the most expensive.
 Wood shelving is a more economical option but the wood must be sealed to prevent the emission of acids and volatiles.
 The most recommended coating is moisture-borne polyurethane.
 Paints such as two-part-epoxy, latex, and acrylic can also be used, but they vary in their effectiveness and ease of use.